astronomer/astro-docs/cloud/stable/04_customize-airflow/01_upgrade-to-airflow-2.md

 ```dockerfile
 FROM quay.io/astronomer/ap-airflow:2.0.0-buster-onbuild
 ```
 3. Modify all Backport Providers you were using in Step 4 and replace them with fully supported [Provider Packages](https://airflow.apache.org/docs/apache-airflow-providers/index.html).
-For example, if you were using [Mongo Backport Provider](https://pypi.org/project/apache-airflow-backport-providers-mongo/), replace `apache-airflow-backport-providers-mongo` with `apache-airflow-providers-mongo` in your `requirements.txt` file.
+For example, if you were using the [Mongo Backport Provider](https://pypi.org/project/apache-airflow-backport-providers-mongo/), replace `apache-airflow-backport-providers-mongo` with `apache-airflow-providers-mongo` in your `requirements.txt` file.
 For more information, refer to [Airflow documentation on Provider Packages](https://airflow.apache.org/docs/apache-airflow-providers/index.html).
 4. Deploy to Astronomer via `$ astro deploy`

 Then, navigate to the Airflow UI to confirm that your upgrade was successful.
 For guidelines on how to deploy to Astronomer, read [Deploy to Astronomer](https://www.astronomer.io/docs/cloud/stable/deploy/deploy-cli).